aws-samples/aws-network-firewall-rulegroups-with-proofpoints-emerging-threats-open-ruleset/README.md

 ## Convert IDS to IPS ruleset
 All rulesets released by Proofpoint Emerging threats are based on IDS and by default our solution creates  IDS rulegroups.
 These rulegroups have an action=“alert” while IPS rulegroups will have an action=“drop”.
 We also provide you with a helper lambda function that can create IPS rulegroups based out the default IDS rulegroups that are created.
 In order to create IPS rulegroups: add comma separated list of IDS rulegroup names to ConvertRuleGroupIDStoIPS in the SSM Parameter.

-Example: If the value of SSM Paramter **ConvertRuleGroupIDStoIPS** is set to “suricata-emerging-dns,suricata-emerging-dos”, then two additional ips rulegroups ips-suricata-emerging-dns,ips-suricata-emerging-dos on next scheduled run.
+Example: If the value of SSM Parameter **ConvertRuleGroupIDStoIPS** is set to “suricata-emerging-dns,suricata-emerging-dos”, then two additional ips rulegroups ips-suricata-emerging-dns,ips-suricata-emerging-dos on next scheduled run.
 These IPS rulegroups can be added to firewall policy similar to IDS rulegroups.
 Please ensure to test and validate with IDS rulegroups before applying IPS rulegroups to firewall policy.

 The SSM Parameter value can be updated at any time after first run.